mateofuertes/PlantsMonitoring/README.md

 ## Overview

-This module is designed with the objective of performing a review of the progress of orchids, as well as the detection of certain states of the plant using an Object Detection Model.
+This module is designed with the objective of performing detection of certain states of orchids using an Object Detection Model, as well as a review of the progress of the plants.
 After image capture and object detection using an Arduino Nicla Vision, the image is sent to a server running on a Raspberry Pi.
 Finally, in order to analyse the images, there is a mobile application that allows the user to view or download the images through a intuitive graphical interface.

 ## Components